GCuser99/tbImportExport/README.md

 It proves the port is self-consistent: parse, serialize, and disk round-trips all agree, and the output matches the round-trip behaviour the docs specify (directories before files, alphabetical within each group, revision `0x0000` for directories and `0x0002` for files, flags and revision-trailer entries zeroed).

 It does **not** prove the IDE accepts the output.
 Before trusting this on real work: import a project, export it back, and open the result in twinBASIC.
 The IDE regenerates the reset metadata on open, so a round-tripped file should load and build — but your build of the IDE is the only authority on that.

+## Round-tripping through GitHub

+The usual workflow is: `import` a `.twinproj` into a directory tree, commit that tree to a repository, and later `export` it back into a `.twinproj`.
+This works well, with one thing worth knowing.

+**Git does not track empty directories.** If your project contains empty folders — including empty well-known folders such as `Sources`, `Resources`, or `Settings` — they will not survive a push and pull.
+They exist in your local tree after `import`, but a fresh clone or pull of that repository will be missing them.

+This is a Git limitation, not a tool limitation, and in practice it is harmless. `export` packs exactly what is present on disk: if an empty folder was dropped by Git, it simply won't be in the resulting `.twinproj`.
+When you then open that file, **twinBASIC recreates the folders it expects on its own.** The round trip comes out whole because the IDE reconstructs the missing structure, not because the packed file carried it.

+So the practical guidance is short: don't rely on the packed `.twinproj` to preserve empty folders across a Git round trip — rely on the IDE to regenerate them when it opens the project, which it does.
+If you need an empty folder to survive Git for some other reason, the common convention is to place a placeholder file (such as an empty `.gitkeep`) inside it so the folder is no longer empty.

 ## Project Files